-A tortoise rests on a bed.
-All of the animals were cared for by nongovernmental organizations in Brazil.
+All of the animals were under the supervision of nongovernmental organizations in Brazil

 “I think the photo of the puma (is) a special one because it’s a really fascinating animal,” Castilho said.
 “Paradoxically, it was one of the most dangerous I photographed.
 It is strange to be face to face with an animal that can potentially kill you.”

 The colors and composition of each photo are just as unpredictable as the animals themselves.